 The Registered Disability Savings Plan ("RDSP") is a savings plan that is intended to help parents and others save for the long-term financial security of a person who is eligible for the Disability Tax Credit.

 For 2016 and subsequent tax years, the Government implemented a non-refundable Home Accessibility Tax Credit.

 The tax credit is available for eligible expenses incurred in making a home more accessible to individuals aged 65 or older or to individuals who are disabled or infirm.

 Either the individual who incurred the expenses or the individual for whom the expenses are made can claim the tax credit.
 The individual who incurred the expenses can only claim the tax credit in respect of expenses incurred for his or her spouse or common-law partner, or for disabled or infirm dependants.

-You can claim up to $10,000 in eligible expenses under the Home Accessibility Tax Credit, resulting in a non-refundable tax credit worth up to $1,500.
+For 2022 and subsequent tax years, you can claim up to $20,000 in eligible expenses under the Home Accessibility Tax Credit, resulting in a non-refundable tax credit worth up to $3,000.
 Expenses eligible for the claim must be permanent and non-routine renovations to the home.
 The alterations must allow the individual for whom the expenses were incurred to be mobile within the home and/or reduce the risk of harm to the individual within the home.

 Ontario offers support to eligible residents participating in fertility treatments (all residents of Ontario with valid OHIP).
 The following treatments and eligibility requirements include:

-Consider the following acceptable ways of shifting income to family members whose taxable income is below the lowest tax bracket, approximately $45,142.
+Consider the following acceptable ways of shifting income to family members whose taxable income is below the lowest tax bracket, approximately $46,226 in 2022, and $49,231 in 2023.
 This will allow them to take advantage of certain non-transferable credits as well as lower tax rates.